vardanpopli/Li-ion-Molecular-Simulation-in-LiPF6-EC-bulk-electrolyte/README.md

 These results provide valuable insight into electrolyte behavior relevant to Li-ion battery performance and can serve as a foundation for future studies on alternative solvents, additives, or salt chemistries.

----

-## Author Contribution

-- Developed the complete MD simulation workflow using GROMACS on Linux.
-- Performed NVT and NPT equilibration and production MD simulations.
-- Constructed the molecular system and initialized force fields.
-- Computed and analyzed RDFs, dipole moment, density evolution, ion-pair behavior, and MSD.
-- Gained experience in molecular dynamics, electrolyte modeling, and analysis of transport and structural properties.

----

 ## Tools and Software